DataDog/documentation/content/en/account_management/billing/containers.md

 As long as the number of total running containers does not exceed the total allotment for the account, these are included in the account's infrastructure plan.

-**I am using autoscaling groups, and I have peak and off-peak hours.
-How does this affect my on-demand container usage?**
+**When using autoscaling groups, there are have peak and off-peak hours.
+How does this affect the on-demand container usage?**

 The on-demand calculations are performed using the allotment that is based on the number of infrastructure hosts.
 Since the autoscaling groups increase the number of hosts during peak hours, the total container allotment also increases during those periods.

-**Are Datadog Agent containers counted against my allocation?**
+**Are Datadog Agent containers counted against the allocation?**

 Yes.